Niloofar Ardalan: Persepolis Tehran F.S.C.

 From her childhood, Ardalan had a special interest in Persepolis and ultimately she succeeded to realize her childhood dream in the early 2010s.
 In the short time that Persepolis Club entered the field of team management in women's futsal, she played with the Persepolis shirt for three seasons.
-Although she failed to win the league championship title with the Persepolis team, she won the runner-up title and third place in the league during her time with the Reds to continue her good days in futsal, and at the same time, she turned into one of the key members of the Iranian women's national futsal team.
+Although she failed to win the league championship title with the Persepolis team, she won the runner-up title and third place in the league during her time with the Reds to continue her good days in futsal, and at the same time, she turned into one of the key members of the Iran women's national futsal team.

 The Islamic Azad University of Tehran F.S.C.

 The presence of Shahrzad Mozaffar, the successful head coach of the Iranian women's national futsal team, and no restriction on employing national players in a Premier League team gave an opportunity to Ardalan to cooperate with Muzaffar in the club arena.
 She played for the Islamic Azad University of Tehran F.S.C. along with stars such as Fereshteh Karimi.